HybridDog/we_undo/README.md

 #### Partly implemented

-No metadata support:
-* /luatransform (nodes and metadata changes inside the selected area)
-* /flip
 * /transpose (the marker position change is not saved)
 * /rotate (the marker position change is not saved)
 * /stretch (the marker position change is not saved)